nvngroup/pitu/FAQ-en.md

 ### ❓ How does the connection with WhatsApp work?

-Baileys connects directly to WhatsApp Web via WebSocket, simulating a browser.
+Pitu connects directly to WhatsApp Web via WebSocket, simulating a browser.
 You need to "pair" it with your mobile WhatsApp by scanning a QR Code or using a pairing code.

 ### ❓ QR Code vs Pairing Code - which one to use?